Seongwon97/Seongwon97.github.io/content/posts/Spring-MVC/20220615-RequestParam-RequestBody-ModelAndAttribute비교.md

 # @ModelAttrubute

-ModelAttribute도 공식 문서를 먼저 살펴보면 다음과 같은 설명이 있다.
+`ModelAttribute`도 공식 문서를 먼저 살펴보면 다음과 같은 설명이 있다.

 > For access to an existing attribute in the model (instantiated if not present) with data binding and validation applied.
 See [@ModelAttribute](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#mvc-ann-modelattrib-method-args) as well as [Model](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#mvc-ann-modelattrib-methods) and [DataBinder](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#mvc-ann-initbinder).